 Does taking SMZ-TMP increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
-It is not known if taking SMZ-TMP can increase the chance of birth defects above the background risk.
-A few studies have reported an increased chance for birth defects such as heart defects, neural tube defects (defects of the brain and spinal cord), cleft lip and/or palate (opening in the top lip and/or the roof of the mouth), and urinary tract defects.
+It is not known if taking SMZ-TMP can increase the chance of birth defects.
+A few studies have reported an increased chance of birth defects such as heart defects, neural tube defects (defects of the brain and spinal cord), cleft lip and/or palate (opening in the top lip and/or the roof of the mouth), and urinary tract defects.
 However, these studies did not control for other factors that could have affected the results.
 Also, other studies have not shown an increased chance of birth defects with SMZ-TMP use in the first trimester.

-Trimethoprim may lower the level of folic acid in your body.
-Folic acid is a B vitamin that helps the body make new healthy cells and may help reduce the chance of certain birth defects, like spina bifida, in the baby.
+Trimethoprim might lower the level of folic acid in the body.
+Folic acid is a B vitamin that helps the body make new healthy cells and, when taken at specific doses, can help reduce the chance of certain birth defects, such as spina bifida, in the baby.
 It is recommended that people who are pregnant or planning a pregnancy consume between 400-800 micrograms of folic acid each day from foods or vitamin supplements.
 If SMZ-TMP is taken during the first trimester, your healthcare provider might suggest that you take more folic acid.
 Talk with your healthcare provider about how much folic acid is right for you.
-For more information on folic acid, see the MotherToBaby fact sheet here: https://mothertobaby.org/fact-sheets/folic-acid/.
+For more information on folic acid, see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/folic-acid/.

 Does taking SMZ-TMP in pregnancy increase the chance of other pregnancy-related problems?